flugg/laravel-responder/README.md

 ---

-Seeing there is no `vendor:publish` command in Lumen, you will have to create your own `config/responder.php` file if you want to configure the package.
+There is no `vendor:publish` command in Lumen, so you'll have to create your own `config/responder.php` file if you want to configure the package.

 ---